PaoloBaerlocher/Archimedes/README.md

-# Sources and related assets of my Acorn Archimedes games: POIZONE and ALDEBARAN.
+# Sources and assets of my Acorn Archimedes games: POIZONE and ALDEBARAN.

 - **POIZONE** (1991)
   - Credits: